When Spotify just isn't cutting it.

-Whether you’ve been catching world-class waves or lounging in the afternoon sun, Coolangatta — and specifically the Coolangatta Hotel — is the place to round out a perfect afternoon with live music.
-Being one of the Gold Coast’s largest live music venues, this venue features both national and international touring bands and DJs on any given weekend.
-The vast space has long been famous for all types of weekend warriors to dance the night away — just don’t forget that Monday morning meeting.
+Whether you’ve been catching world-class waves or lounging in the afternoon sun, Coolangatta — and specifically the Coolangatta Hotel — has long been known as one of the best for rounding out a perfect afternoon with live music.
+Being one of the Gold Coast’s largest live music venues, this OG frequently features both national and international touring bands and DJs on any given weekend.
+In between catching your fave big names, rock out to live, local tunes every Wed, Fri, Sat and Sun.

 Where: Cnr Warner Street and Marine Parade, Coolangatta

 What could be more Australian than spending a sunny Sunday afternoon with mates indulging in a slew of drinks and generally celebrating life?
 It’s a given right to live it up on a Sunday no matter what the week is!

 Because if you’re going to that Monday morning performance review/toolbox meeting a little worse for wear, where do you go to stretch out the weekend just that little bit longer?
 We’ve rounded up the places that embrace Sunday frolics and are the perfect way to round out the week.